Siewert308SW/MyDomoticz-Scripts/README.md

 <br />

 # MyDomoticz-GitHub Repository:
-This repository is reflecting my folder structure.<br />
-Which contains my Lua, Bash, Python or any other scripts.<br />
+This repository contains my Lua, Bash, Python or any other scripts.<br />
 Some of those are my own while other scripts i borrowed from other users.<br />
 <br />